 SCOPE: sweeping out remaining vitreous with trailing brush fibers.

-Once only minimal vitreous remains, stabilize the sample using angled forceps and gently begin to separate the outer retina from the eyecup [1].
-Carefully preserve the optic nerve head to serve as an anchor point for the retina [2].
+Once only minimal vitreous remains, stabilize the sample using angled forceps and gently begin to separate the outer retina from the eyecup, avoiding damage to the optic nerve head [1].

 Talent steadying the eyecup and peeling the retina outward.